DariaMartinovskaya/Smart_AirGuard/README.md

 ## 🤖 Adafruit IO Integration

-Adafruit IO is used as the **primary real-time communication layer** of the Smart AirGuard system.
+Adafruit IO is MQTT Broker used as the **primary real-time communication layer** of the Smart AirGuard system.
 It provides low-latency, MQTT-based data exchange between the ESP32 device and external services.

 In this project, Adafruit IO is responsible for: